centreon/centreon-archived/doc/en/developer/writestreamconnector.rst

   mer.
 28 mars 2018 14:27:35 CEST: INFO: last_hard_state => 0

 .. note::
-   This log file will grow quickly, do not forget to add a log rotate
+   This log file will grow quickly, do not forget to add a log rotate.

 Use parameters
 **************

-The Centreon Broker log function should be use for log only.
-To write into a file, we must use the LUA dedicated function.
+The Centreon Broker log functions should be used for log only.
+To write into a file, we must use the Lua dedicated function.
 Moreover, it is possible to use parameters to define the name of the log file.

-Edit your LUA connector:
+So it is time to improve our Stream Connector:

 .. code-block:: lua